mjstraughan/CubingHistory/docs/3x3/Methods/Petrus.md

 ## Edge Orientation Rotation

-The method as taught by Petrus doesn't include a rotation for edge orientation [12].
+There is a common debate in the community as to the best way to handle edge orientation – rotating to place the 2x2x3 block at db then using `U, R, L, M, F`, or to keep the block at dl and use `U, R, F, f, S`.
+It is often stated that a weakness is the built-in rotation if orienting edges with the block at db.
+However, it is important to note that the Petrus method doesn’t naturally include a specific rotation just for the edge orientation step.
+Petrus himself solves the 2x2x3 block and edge orientation with rotations used at any point for ergonomics reasons, then keeps the block at dr while solving the first two layers with the U and L layers free to turn [1].

+> I rotate when I feel like it, basically.
+Once the 2x2x3 is finished I hold that block with my right hand, and turn the two free sides (U & L) I suppose) mostly with the left.
+Algs that need more sides I do in whatever way I learned them.

+The website for the method also doesn't suggest any particular rotation for edge orientation.
+Instead, it uses applets set up to an angle that makes all turns visible and displays an animation of the required turns to orient the edges [14].

 ![](img/Petrus/EORotation.png)

-It seems that having the 2x2x3 block at db during the edge orientation process is a creation of the online community.
-The earliest known mention of rotating the cube to orient the edges comes from Johannes Laire in October 2006 [13, 14].
+It seems that having the 2x2x3 block strictly at db during the edge orientation process is a creation of the online community.
+The earliest known mention of rotating the block to a set position to orient the edges comes from Johannes Laire in October 2006 [15, 16].

 ![](img/Petrus/Laire.png)
 ![](img/Petrus/Laire2.png)

-Soon after the messages from Laire, others in the community were stating that they keep the 2x2x3 block at db during the edge orientation process [15].
+Soon after the messages from Laire, others in the community were stating that they keep the 2x2x3 block at db during the edge orientation process [17].

 ![](img/Petrus/OtherEO.png)

 ## Morwen Thistlethwaite's 2x2x3 Method

-In 1979 in David Singmaster's _Notes on Rubik's 'Magic Cube'_, Singmaster describes a method from Morwen Thistlethwaite [16].
-It is stated that Thistlethwaite "involves first doing a 2x2x3 block...he then correctly orients all the remaining edges...then positions [the first two layer edges] and then puts [the first two layer corners] correctly in place.
+In 1979 in David Singmaster's _Notes on Rubik's 'Magic Cube'_, Singmaster describes a method from Morwen Thistlethwaite [18].
+It is stated that Thistlethwaite’s method "involves first doing a 2x2x3 block...he then correctly orients all the remaining edges...then positions [the first two layer edges] and then puts [the first two layer corners] correctly in place.
 He then does the [U layer edges] and [U layer corners]..."

+## Credit

+Thanks to Lars Petrus for providing in a private message a detailed description of the method and several scans.

 ## References